plexguide/Unraid_Intel-ARC_Deployment/README.md

 After adding the GPU to the Docker template, you need to configure Plex to ensure it uses the Intel ARC GPU for transcoding.

 1. **Turn On HDR Tone Mapping**: Tone Mapping now works!
+2. **Select the Correct GPU and Turn on Transcoding**: If you have multiple GPU's, make sure you pick the right one for transcoding

+Note For Same Exact Multiple GPUs: For example, having 3 ARC 380's, you end up with 3.
+The first one in the list is based on the # order from /dev/dri.
+So if you have D128, D130, D131... the first GPU in the list will be D128.
+If you pick the 3rd one, it will be D131.
+This only matters if you have multiple of the same exact GPU.

 <img width="1020" alt="image" src="https://github.com/user-attachments/assets/2ed05f55-ee92-4011-9f6f-99c24b5d1a3f">